-Historical Notes:the 1803-1806 Lewis and Clark Expedition was not only a journey of discovery but also a diplomatic mission from the United States government to the Native Americans who inhabited the newly acquired Louisiana Territory.
-Jefferson instructed Lewis and Clark to treat the Native Americans "in the most friendly and conciliatory manner."
+Historical Notes: The 1803-1806 Lewis and Clark Expedition was not only a journey of discovery but also a diplomatic mission from the United States government to the Native Americans who inhabited the newly acquired Louisiana Territory.
+Jefferson instructed Lewis and Clark to treat the Native Americans "in the most friendly & conciliatory manner."1

-"If a few of their influential chiefs, within a practicable distance, with to visit us, arrange such a visit with them, and furnish them with authority to call on our officers, on their entering the U.S. to have them conveyed to this place [Washington] at the public expence."
+[I]f a few of their influential chiefs, within practicable distance, wish to visit us, arrange such a visit with them, & furnish them with authority to call on our officers, on their entering the US. to have them conveyed to this place [Washington] at the public expence.2

-The first delegation of Native Americans came from the Osage nation, and arrived in Washington in the summer of 1804.
-The following fall, a second delegation from St. Louis for the capital.
-They arrived there two months later, on December 22, 1805.
+The first delegation of Native Americans came from the Osage nation, and arrived in Washington in the summer of 1804.3 The following fall, a second delegation from St. Louis departed for the capital.
+They arrived there two months later, on December 22, 1805.4

 Jefferson received this delegation at the President's House on New Year's Day, 1806 at the annual open house.
 Also present were Jefferson's daughter and grandchildren, and the full diplomatic corps, including Foster and British Minister Anthony Merry.
 Foster described Jefferson as

-"much attached to [the Native Americans] from Philanthropy and because they were Savages as if they were his own children, while he paid them infinitely more attention than he ever vouchsafed to shew a foreign Minister, a circumstance which annoyed not a little Mr. Merry."
+much attached to [the Native Americans] from Philanthropy and because they were Savages as if they were his own children, while he paid them infinitely more attention than he ever vouchsafed to shew a foreign Minister, a circumstance which annoyed not a little Mr. Merry.6

 These silhouettes, which show the Native Americans in European dress, are among the earliest-known representations of many tribes west of the Mississippi.
 Peale sent his friend Jefferson a set of the silhouettes that included the two interpreters who accompanied the Native Americans.

-Even as Peale sent the silhouettes to Jefferson, there was some doubt as to the identity of number 10, as Peale found that he had labeled two profiles with that number.
-Identifying the subjects today is infinitely more difficult.
-Many Native Americans had more than one name, and there was no standard orthography for recording Native American words.
-Although Jefferson's set of silhouettes is not located, eight of the original elven profiles of the chiefs, and the profiles of the two interpreters, survive in a duplicate set at the Smithsonian Institution.14
+Even as Peale sent the silhouettes to Jefferson, there was some doubt as to the identity of number 10, as Peale found that he had labeled two profiles with that number.12 Identifying the subjects today is infinitely more difficult.
+Many Native Americans had more than one name, and there was no standard orthography for recording Native American words.13 Although Jefferson's set of silhouettes is not located, eight of the original eleven profiles of the chiefs, and the profiles of the two interpreters, survive in a duplicate set at the Smithsonian Institution.14